aaron-grau/curic/sql/readings/sql_nontech.md

 There is quite a debate about whether SQL or NoSQL is better.
-Speaking generally, there is not an answer; each is better suited to different purposes, so the choice of database system shoudl depend on the project.
+Speaking generally, there is not an answer; each is better suited to different purposes, so the choice of database system should depend on the project.
 At the most basic level, SQL and NoSQL differ in how they store data, and as a result, operations like inserting, retrieving, and updating data happen very differently.